govsocial-org/govsocial-org.github.io/docs/operating/mastodon.md

 Luckily, there is a [collection of Python-based utilities](https://github.com/ineffyble/mastodon-block-tools), from which we got a [script](https://github.com/chdorner/secretbearsociety/blob/main/clear-blocks.py) that, once we added a timeout to avoid tripping the rate-limit on our API, did the trick.

-We now use the much more limited but still effective [Unified Min Blocklist](https://codeberg.org/oliphant/blocklists/raw/branch/main/blocklists/_unified_max_blocklist.csv), which combines block lists from tiers 0 through 2 servers with a `min` merge plan.
+We now use the much more limited but still effective [Unified Min Blocklist](https://codeberg.org/oliphant/blocklists/raw/branch/main/blocklists/_unified_max_blocklist.csv), which combines block lists from Tier 0 servers with a `min` merge plan.
 You can see where we pull this list in our [FediBlockHole configuration file](/building/fediblockhole/#deploying-fediblockhole) here:

 ```toml
 blocklist_url_sources = [